dispersionlab/gitshow8/score.md

 ## Knobs
 it's fun to have fun but you have to know how...
 ### K1-4
-These babies require a very fine touch, gently make small adjustments and leave a few seconds for the full impact to take hold... flipping them quickly results in lots of timbural turbulence (aka noise)
+These babies on the Prototype module require a very fine touch, gently make small adjustments and leave a few seconds for the full impact to take hold... flipping them quickly results in lots of timbural turbulence (aka noise)

 ### Freq Dot
 The LFO-1 module has an LED indicator that warns you when things are getting a little over powering, located right next to the lable for the Freqency knob and it appreciates big sweeps!